theochem/roberto/README.rst

 ===========

 If you have questions or ideas, just open an issue on Github.
-Practical information on how to contribute can be found in CONTRIBUTING.rst.
+Practical information on how to contribute can be found in `CONTRIBUTING.rst <CONTRIBUTING.rst>`_.

 Roberto is intentionally a small code base, so one can easily understand how it works by reading the source code.
 Roberto makes extensive use of `invoke